 Interventional Radiology Program at OhioHealth

-Minimally invasive surgical techniques for cancer patients
+Minimally invasive techniques for cancer patients

-Our interventional radiologists use medical images to diagnose, treat and cure many conditions — including cancer — through minimally invasive surgical techniques.
+Our interventional radiologists use medical images to diagnose, treat and cure many conditions — including cancer — through minimally invasive techniques.

 Get back to your daily activities sooner

 The use of advanced imaging technology allows our surgeons to perform procedures through small incisions.
 This typically allows for a quicker recovery time, lower risk and less pain.

 Ablation: A probe is used to administer extreme temperatures of hot or cold to “burn” or “freeze” the tumor.
 Imaging is used to position the probe within the tumor.
 The physician may refer to it as microwave ablation, radiofrequency ablation or cryoablation.

 Biopsy: A needle is used to remove a small amount of tissue under imaging guidance and processed by pathology for a diagnosis.

 Embolization: Very small beads are used to either stop the blood flow to a tumor or used before surgery to decrease blood loss while removing the tumor.
 Beads can be loaded with radiation or chemotherapy and used to shrink the tumor.